moxchain/sdk/README.md

   // and send to network
   const hash = await sdk.node.submitTx(transaction)

-  // OR you can use shot version
+  // OR you can use short version

   const hash = await sdk.transaction.signAndSendTransaction(utx)
 ```